 Compelling Defenses and Creative Ideas for Healthcare Practices in Indianapolis, Indiana

 When your license, your business, and potentially your freedom are at stake, nothing replaces a proven defense plan.
 Healthcare fraud defense is not a hobby.
-There is a reason why Oberheiden, P.C. almost exclusively focuses its practice on federal health fraud, ZPIC audits, civil and criminal health investigations, and federal criminal trials in the healthcare industry.
-Just like our attorneys would not advise you what to do if you get pulled over for drunk driving, the best DUI attorney probably should not advise you how to defend your practice in a healthcare fraud investigation or a Medicare audit.
+There is a reason why Oberheiden, P.C. almost exclusively focuses on:

-- Making immediate contact with the investigators and prosecutors involved in your case in order to intervene in the investigation and collect the key information we need to formulate a tailored defense strategy.
+- Making immediate contact investigators and prosecutors involved in your case.
+We intervene in the government’s investigation and collect key information to build a tailored defense strategy.

 - Evaluating the legal standards that apply based on the nature of the government’s investigation and the unique aspects of your business or practice.

 - Exploring all possible defenses to the government’s allegations, including statutory exceptions and safe harbors, factual arguments, and constitutional protections.